shsobieski/Housing-Valuation-Tool/README.md

 - nearest city data for the 5 largest cities in the county
 - sq footage relative to nearest fifteen neighbors

-Ultimately, for this analysis the data contained 16262 entries.
-Sale prices in the set range from $80,000 to $974,350 with a mean of $451,099 median of $420,000 and standard deviation of $185,544.
+Ultimately, for this analysis the data contained 16261 entries.
+Sale prices in the set range from $80,000 to $974,350 with a mean of $451,089 median of $420,000 and standard deviation of $185,546.

 The data was split into a train test split with a test size of .2.
 To allow for reproducablity, the random state used for the split was 37.

 # Establish a Baseline Model
-After standardizing the variables, the baseline model recorded an r-squared of (.7503) against the training set along with a MSE of (.2477).
+After standardizing the variables, the baseline model recorded an r-squared of (.7500) against the training set along with a MSE of (.2499).
 In 10-Fold KFold crossvalidation, it recorded an r-squared of (.7487).
-Against the test set, r-squared was (.7642) and the MSE was (.2436).
-The difference of (.004) for the MSE of the training and test groups suggests that the model is not overfit.
+Against the test set, r-squared was (.7657) and the MSE was (.2348).
+The difference of (.0151) for the MSE of the training and test groups suggests that the model is not overfit.

-Observing this plot:

-******

-It showed that although the residuals were dispersed fairly evenly, the sudden downward slope at higher prices suggested that the model may be more acurate after training with some added features.

 # Train the Model
 In order to train the model I used the following steps:
-Find and included interactions.
+1. Find and included interactions.
-Find and included polynomial relationships.
+2. Find and included polynomial relationships.
-Variable Selection.
+3. Variable Selection.

 ## Interaction Features
 Through an iterative process designed to find the interactions that most highly impacted the MSE of the model I determined 6 interaction features were worthy of inclusion in the final model.